dIoMeDs/stegos-website/content/news/2019/07/tech-report-july-16th-august-5th.md

 - Usability boost

 We’ve made various upgrades to improve usability, including new command-line and configuration options to the node and CLI, reduction of noisy notifications in the command-line client, and improved usability of WebSocket API.
 We’ve re-arranged the data directory layout and changed default paths to meet Linux and Mac guidelines, so the code will be easier to follow.

+- Further stress testing

+We’ve continued our stress testing of vital subsystems using an automated transaction generator.

+- Upcoming Tasks

+Sprint 22 will focus on final stress testing before mainnet launch.
+We’ll be publishing the first version of the GUI wallet in preparation for public testing.

+As always, if you want to help with testing, contact us in the Telegram group to request some test tokens.

+### Feedback

+Please join us on [Telegram Chat](https://stg.to/tgc) to get test tokens and let us know your thoughts.
+Subscribe to official [Telegram Channel](https://stg.to/tgn) for the latest news.